 A Wise-Woman or Cunning Man collectively known as Cunning folk, were the folk healers or wise folk within the village.
 They were professional or semi-professional practitioners of folk medicine, folk magic and divination.
 The term was common place in Europe from the Middle Ages until the 20th century.
 Their practices were known as the Cunning Craft.
 They were extremely self-reliant people who could provide for themselves to the point of almost total self-sufficiency.

-They sourced their supplies by either foraging for them in nature or growing them themselves.
-Their gardens were therefore a place of great importance.
-They didn’t have to expend time and energy going out and searching for a plant if they had it growing in their own garden.
-The garden provided not only their food but also the medicinal plants and herbs needed to make remedies, lotions and potions.
-It provided plant material that could be made into fabrics and dyes for those fabrics.
-It also provided natural materials for making into tools and other needed items.
+The cunning folk of old sourced their supplies by either foraging for them in nature or growing them themselves.
+Their gardens; or if you went back far enough, the areas surrounding their homes/villages were therefore places of great importance.
+They didn’t have to expend time and energy going out and searching for a plant if they had it growing in their own neighbourhood.
+The plants and herbs provided not only their food but also their medicines, remedies, lotions and potions.
+Plant materials would also be made into fabrics, dyes for those fabrics, tools and other needed items.
 They grew things in the same way that nature grows things.

-My grandmother, (a village wise-woman) always taught me that if I wanted to know how to grow something to go and look at how nature grows it.
-Nowadays with the love and incessant need for labelling everything, this is known as Biomimicry.
+My grandmother (a village wise-woman), always taught me that if I wanted to know how to grow something to go and look at how nature grows it.
+Nowadays with the love of, and incessant need for labelling everything, this is known as Biomimicry.
 This is complex; nature is extremely complex, it is literally creating eco-systems.
-We will have a sub-page on the basics coming soon.
-In the meantime we have a workshop on ‘Creating A Wise-Woman’s Garden’ and we are developing this into an online course.
+Sub-pages on specialist knowledge are coming soon.